 Step 5 - Check the Compressor

 The compressor can be found at the rear of the chest freezer and, along with the condenser fan, helps to keep the freezer cool.
 If these become dirty or dusty, it can compromise their ability to do keep the freezer cool enough.
-Prevent this by cleaning the components with a vacuum cleaner or a cloth after switching off the power supply.
+Prevent this by cleaning the components with a vacuum cleaner or a cloth after pulling out the plug from the receptacle.